This map is not suitable for use with magic, and contains only details visible from a ship while avoiding confrontation with hostile powers.

 There are also obvious signs of attempts to inhabit the growing ruins - bridges and walkways between partially submerged buildings for example - as well as a large number of moored houseboats.
 What is keeping the orcs here is not clear, but again examination with spyglass suggests that some of the stone buildings are not of orc construction at all, and appear to be much older than the surrounding settlement.
 Even submerged, or partially submerged, the buildings remain intact.
 There is likely to be a Salt Lord in charge of Beoraidh but if there is, there is no sign of any palace.

-Following the Winter Solstice 382YE, an armada of Imperial ships lead a daring raid against Beoraidh in response to a plan formulated in part with the aid of the eternal Rhianos.
+Following the Winter Solstice 382YE, an armada of Imperial ships led a daring raid against Beoraidh in response to a plan formulated in part with the aid of the eternal Rhianos.
 The raid was a resounding success.
 Not only did it destroy a partially completed fortification, and burn the mustering grounds and coliseum, it freed several thousand orc slaves eager to join their Imperial Orc benefactors.

 The Lighthouse